condensetech/cdk-constructs/README.md

 All of them implements the [IDatabase](lib/interfaces.ts) interface, allowing to easily compose your infrastructure.

+## Cloudwatch Alarms Topic

+The CloudwatchAlarmsTopicStack creates an SNS Topic which can be used as a target for Cloudwatch Alarms, allowing to easily:
+- create alarms in Jira Service Desk
+- send messages to Discord

 ## Other useful constructs

 ### Naive BasicAuth Cloudfront Function